noise-course/course-project-ubeen025/README.md

 To ensure reproducibility, the fully processed dataset (CSV) is included in this repository as a ZIP file.

+The feature extraction was implemented in a small Python script running on Ubuntu (separate from the Jupyter notebook, since it depends on pcapML and raw pcap processing).
+More information is in the Final Report

 ## Included Dataset (Required for Running the Notebook)

 File included in this repo: